ilastik/ilastik.github.io/documentation/objects/objects.md

 As the name suggests, the object classification workflow aims to classify full *objects*, based on object-level features and user annotations.
 An *object* in this context is a set of pixels that belong to the same instance.
-Object classification requires a second input besides the usual raw image data: an image that classifies the pixels as either belonging to an object or not, i.e. object predictions or labels.
+Object classification requires a second input besides the usual raw image data: an image that indicates for pixels whether they belong to an object or not, i.e. object predictions or a binary segmentation.
 This can be obtained e.g. using the [Pixel Classification Workflow].
-Ilastik has separate workflows to handle different formats of object labels:
+The workflow exists in two variants to handle different types for the second input:

 * Object Classification [Inputs: Raw Data, Pixel Prediction Map]
 * Object Classification [Inputs: Raw Data, Segmentation]